Skip to main content

 • More Articles You Might Enjoy

-It shouldn’t surprise you that a good taco requires a great tortilla.
+It shouldn’t surprise you that a good taco requires a great fresh tortilla.
 Since there are dozens of options at the grocery store, though, you might wonder why it’s worth the bother to make tortillas from scratch at home.

 Making homemade tortillas is an instant way to up your taco game, but you’ll have to decide on a tortilla press before you can get there.
 There are more than a few options, from lightweight aluminum and heavy-duty cast-iron to beautifully hand-crafted wood presses.
 Does the press material make a difference in the end result of the tortilla?
 After testing six top-rated tortilla presses, we can confirm that opting for a good quality press absolutely makes a difference.